 Not that you need these to last 6 days but at least for the first few days adding up the foods from a variety of sources will ensure more nutritional value to your body as Snickers isn’t a food group.

 Supplements For Trail Use

-We are going to stick to the core and what you should be able to find in any town you come across while travelling.
-Each of these can help you perform at your best while being fairly light to add into your pack.
+We are going to stick to the core and what you should be able to find in any town you come across while traveling.
+Each of these can help you perform at your best while being fairly light to add to your pack.

-This should be a non-negotiable for you on a longer hike, maybe not as bad on a day or maybe even week long hike.
+This should be a non-negotiable for you on a longer hike, maybe not as bad on a day or maybe even a week-long hike.
 You need a much larger amount of protein while putting in hard hiking labor as you want to be helping build up those muscles not break them down.